 If requested by the public authority and upon the public authority's providing a notice of judgment lien or a certified copy of a judgment for child support debt, together with a street address, tax parcel identifying number, or a legal description for a parcel of real property, the county recorder shall search the registered land records in that county and cause the notice of judgment lien or certified copy of the judgment to be memorialized on every certificate of title or certificate of possessory title of registered land in that county that can be reasonably identified as owned by the obligor who is named on a docketed judgment.
 The fees for memorializing the lien or judgment must be paid in the manner prescribed by subdivision 7.
 The county recorders and their employees and agents are not liable for any loss or damages arising from failure to identify a parcel of registered land owned by the obligor who is named on the docketed judgment.

-Upon payment of the amount due, the public authority shall execute and deliver a satisfaction of the judgment lien within five business days.
+Upon payment of the child support amount due, the public authority shall execute and deliver a satisfaction of the judgment lien within five business days.
+The public authority is not responsible for satisfaction of judgments for unpaid maintenance.

 The public authority shall negotiate a release of lien on specific property for less than the full amount due where the proceeds of a sale or financing, less reasonable and necessary closing expenses, are not sufficient to satisfy all encumbrances on the liened property.
 Partial releases do not release the obligor's personal liability for the amount unpaid.
 A partial satisfaction for the amount received must be filed with the court administrator.